4teamwork/ftw.book/README.rst

  - Provides LaTeX representations for the default simplelayout blocks.
  - Adds fields for injecting LaTeX code to every content type within a book using schemaextender.
  - Provides a "Reader" view which displays the book on one page for a enjoyable reading experience.
+ - Provides simplalayout "Table" block for enter tabular data using a datagrid widget which generates HTML table representation which also convertable into a PDF.

 Usage